AberystwythSystemsBiology/limbus/doc/sample/registration.rst

 Once you're happy with what you've entered, click the green Save box at the bottom of the form to add the Sample to the Biobank.

-You should now see that the sample has been added!
+You should now see that the sample has been added.

 .. image:: img/registration/final_sample.jpeg
   :width: 800